Salasel: A Chain of Great Value

 SALASEL‘s technical assistance programme, reached out to more than 130 farmers and offered guidance to all okra producing members of the association.
 The programme also helped link the okra Farmers with trustworthy input suppliers on one hand, and with six food-processing companies on the other, who offered even higher prices worthy of the high quality of the farmers’ produce.
 And, since there were no middlemen it was still a competitive price for the processors.

 - 23 Dec 2014:Build a 3-D Printer?
-All in a (few) days’ work for participants of UNDP and icecairo’s ‘How to Build a 3-D Printer’ workshop!
+All in a few days’ work by participants of UNDP and icecairo’s ‘How to Build a 3-D Printer’ workshop

 - 15 Dec 2014:Enhancing mediation in legal aid and dispute settlement offices